ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If the client's response is invalid for some reason, or does not provide the server with appropriate information to validate the challenge, then the server MUST return an HTTP error.
-On receiving such an error, the client MUST undo any actions that have been taken to fulfil the challenge, e.g., removing files that have been provisioned to a web server.
+On receiving such an error, the client MUST undo any actions that have been taken to fulfill the challenge, e.g., removing files that have been provisioned to a web server.

 Presumably, the client's responses provide the server with enough information to